Have an open conversation

 Open a children's savings account

 Most financial institutions have special accounts for children to help teach them about savings.
-You will have joint ownership on your child's account, allowing you to monitor and manage the money inside.
+You will have joint ownership on your child's savings account, allowing you to monitor and manage the money inside.
 To open the account, you'll need your driver's license and Social Security number in addition to your child's birthdate and Social Security number.
 Some credit unions and banks may require school ID or another official record for your child

 Most child savings accounts have no monthly fees, but some do require a minimal deposit such as $25 to open the account.
 For older children, you can sign them up for the bank's mobile app, giving them a login and password that allows them to access the account.
 And while most banking is done online, it's also a good lesson to bring them into a branch and learn how to use the teller to make deposits so they are comfortable in that environment.